Time-Aware Evidence Ranking for Fact-Checking: Discussion

-\textbf{Domain-specific}.
-Time-aware evidence ranking impacts the domains' classification performance to various extents.
-While classification performance for some domains (\textit{abbc}, \textit{hoer}, \textit{para}, \textit{thet}) increases with all temporal ranking methods, other domains consistently perform worse (\textit{chct}, \textit{faan}, \textit{pomt}) or their performance remains the same across all temporal ranking methods (\textit{clck}, \textit{faly}, \textit{fani} \textit{farg}, \textit{mpws}, \textit{ranz}).
-We assume that temporal evidence ranking has a larger impact on the veracity classification of time-sensitive claims than time-insensitive claims.
-The effect of time-aware evidence ranking consequently depends on the share of time-sensitive/time-insensitive claims in the domains.
-We therefore retrieve the categories from several domains and analyze their time-sensitivity.
-The analysis confirms our assumption; domains which mainly tackle time-sensitive subjects such as politics, economy, climate and entertainment (\textit{abbc}, \textit{para}, \textit{thet}) benefit more from time-aware evidence ranking than domains discussing both time-sensitive and time-insensitive subjects such as food, language, humor and animals (\textit{snes}, \textit{tron}).
+Another possible cause of the inter-domain differences in time-aware ranking effect is the time-sensitivity of those domains.
+We hypothesize that domains tackling claims on time-sensitive subjects benefit more from time-aware evidence ranking than those discussing time-insensitive claims.
+We retrieve the categories\footnote{Categories are given as claim metadata.} from several domains and analyze their time-sensitivity.
+The analysis confirms our hypothesis: domains which mainly tackle time-sensitive subjects such as politics, economy, climate and entertainment (\textit{abbc}, \textit{para}, \textit{thet}) benefit more from time-aware evidence ranking than domains discussing both time-sensitive and time-insensitive subjects such as food, language, humor and animals (\textit{snes}, \textit{tron}).
+We can therefore conclude that relating evidence relevance with time and ranking evidence snippets accordingly is beneficial for time-sensitive claims.

-\textbf{Method-specific}.
-Each domain reacts differently to the temporal ranking methods.
-However, not every domain prefers a specific temporal ranking method.
-For the \textit{clck}, \textit{faly} and \textit{fani} domains, for instance, all temporal ranking methods return the same test results.
-This is likely caused by the low share of evidence snippets for which temporal information could be extracted (approx. 10\%, see Fig. \ref{fig:time_distribution}).
-When inspecting the models, we found that the supposed hypothesis-specific ground-truth rankings are shared across all four temporal ranking methods in those three domains.
-As a result, the model is fine-tuned identically with each of the four methods, leading to identical test results for the time-aware ranking models.
-This indicates that a sufficient number of evidence snippets with temporal information is needed for temporal ranking hypotheses to be effective.